 - Add the defrosted prawns and the frozen peas plus the soy sauce and sesame oil and stir everything together.
 Cook for 5 more minutes until the prawns are pink and slightly curled.
 They should be fully cooked and piping hot.

-- Serve as it is or with a stir fry.
-Put more soy sauce and sesame oil on the table for people to help themselves.
+- Serve just as it is or with other Chinese-style dishes.
+Put more soy sauce and sesame oil on the table for people to help themselves to extra.

 - This recipe works well with white, brown or basmati rice.
 Follow packet instructions for exact rice cooking times.

 - You can also use pre-cooked / leftover rice.
 (Do take care to follow correct food safety advice when cooling and reheating rice.)
 You will need 600g cooked rice to make this recipe.
 If you use cooked rice this recipe only takes 10 minutes!